- Last Updated Date:

 Student visa: Required

-An onward or return ticket, a visa for the next destination (if needed) and proof of sufficient funds (NZ$1,000 per person per month) are required to visit New Zealand.
+An onward or return ticket, a visa for the next destination (if needed) and proof of sufficient funds (NZ$1,000 per person per month, or NZ$400 per person per month if you have proof of prepaid accommodation) are required to visit New Zealand.

 Children and travel